top of page

 -If you're above 18 years old, make sure to get an adult sized shinai which is a 39.

 -Make sure that under "Fittings/Accessories" that you choose to add the option of "Add Tsuba/Tsubadome" where necessary.
 The tsuba (hilt) is the round plastic guard for the shinai and tsubadome is the rubber stopper for the tsuba (hilt).
-For example, Kendoshop has a basic shinai model, Musim, that already comes with a tsuba and tsubadome.
-Other sites may require you to select with or without the tsuba/tsubadome when placing the order.
+Some sites may require you to select with or without the tsuba/tsubadome when placing the order.

 ** Shinai for women - Any size that has an "Ladies" or "L" in it, are for women.